sorabzone/MedianEnergy/README.md

 # Assumption & Limitations
 Since it is single page of requirements,following assumptions are considered during the design.
 The design and implementation may change depending on these assumptions:

-1. We expect output records group by file name.
+1. We expect output records to be grouped by file name.
 With above assumption, I processed several files in parallel but printing them out in console one at a time.